cristinamtown/Chicago-Traffic-Crashes/README.md

 ## Business Case

-Using data from the City of Chicago Traffic dataframe, this notebook will create a model to try to answer the following questions about crashes in Chicago:
+Using data from the City of Chicago Traffic dataframe, this notebook will create a model to learn more about the followering:

 - Primary causes of car crashes in the Chicago Area
 - Main types of car crashes